sinclab/sinclab.github.io/index.md

 We believe that scientific progress thrives when it is open, collaborative, and rooted in community.
 Our research promotes open science tools, resources for trainees, and the sharing of open-source code and data to foster collaboration and transparency.
 We are committed to these values both in the lab and in the broader field, recognizing that science is best when it brings together different backgrounds and perspectives.
 Through partnerships within the local community and the greater New York Metropolitan area, we aim to apply a community-based scientific approach to improve medicine and policy, working toward a more impactful future for all.

+In line with the goal of making science more open and accessible, we also have created several resources for people to use.
+- [PSYC 347 - Computational Models of Human Social Behavior and Neuroscience](https://jose.theoj.org/papers/10.21105/jose.00146): Undergraduate-level course with syllabus, readings, and Python programming tutorials within an online [Jupyter Book](https://shawnrhoadsphd.com/gu-psyc-347/) that include exercises on how to fit simple models to data (e.g., linear models, non-linear models, reinforcement learning models)
+- [pyEM: Expectation Maximization with MAP estimation in Python](https://github.com/shawnrhoads/pyEM): Python toolbox for implementing the Hierarchical Expectation Maximization algorithm with MAP estimation for fitting models to behavioral data
+- [Executable Book Template](https://github.com/shawnrhoads/executable-book-template/): Github template for compiling data results and visualizations into an interactive executable book website
+- [Summer Program in Computational Psychiatry Education](https://center-for-computational-psychiatry.github.io/course_spice/): Educational initiative aimed at introducing high school and college students to the intersection of computer science and psychiatry/neuroscience with several introductory-level exercises for learning Python programming and working with data for the first time

 {% endcapture %}

 {%